kitsudaiki/libKitsunemimiCommon/README.md

 std::string testString = "this is a test-string";

-// run task
+std::vector<std::string> result;

+// split by a delimiter
-std::vector<std::string> result = splitString(testString, ' ');
+result = splitStringByDelimiter(testString, ' ');

-// the resulting result now contains ["this", "is", "a", "test-string"]
+// the resulting list now contains ["this", "is", "a", "test-string"]

+// split into max sizes
+result = splitStringByLength(testString, 5);
+// the resulting list now contains ["this ", "is a ", "test-", "strin", "g"]

 ```